 Read Full Transcript:

-Hello and welcome to Business Life Insurance Weekly Industry News Wrap with me, Paige Estritori, for Sunday 10 May 2026.
+Welcome to Business Life Insurance Weekly Industry News Wrap, Im Paige Estritori, and its Monday, 8 June 2026.

-Thats it for this week.
-For clear guidance and to compare business life insurance with independent, Australia‑wide brokers, visit business-life-insurance.com.au.
+Thats the wrap.
+For a free assessment and to compare quotes with independent, Australia‑wide brokers, head to business-life-insurance.com.au.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.